nwaughachukwuma/ms-video-indexer-js/README.md

 ### getCachedToken(forceFetch?)

 Returns a promise to a cached access token.
-This functions ensures you don't always have to poll the access token - it's fetched once and cached using [simple cache](https://github.com/nwaughachukwuma/sma-cache) for t < 60sec before it's refreshed.
-Thus the token is always valid within a 1hr expiry period.
+This functions ensures you don't always have to poll the access token

+- it's fetched once and cached using [simple cache](https://github.com/nwaughachukwuma/sma-cache) for t < 60sec before it's refreshed.
+- token is always valid within a 1hr expiry period.

 **forceFetch**
 `Type: undefined|boolean`